rishabhc32/zapcircle/content/posts/shape-detector.md

 ) and source code [here](https://github.com/rishabhc32/shape-detector).

 ## Frontend
 The frontend is written in `Vue.js` using single-file components.
-The weights obtained from training part are used for inference via `Tensorflow.js`.
-The boilerplate for vue is generated via `vue-cli` using only the `babel` plugin. `Fabric.js` is used for canvas.
+The weights obtained from the training part are used for inference via `Tensorflow.js`.
+The boilerplate for vue is generated via `vue-cli` using only the `babel` plugin. `Fabric.js` is used for canvas drawing and management.
 It is a simple and powerful HTML `canvas` library.
-I am assuming that you have working knowledge of Vue.js.
+I am assuming that you have a working knowledge of Vue.js.

 ```
 Root